 Registration for New Students

-New Summer and Fall 2020 students will be sent information in the upcoming days about our virtual new student registration.
-During that time, our newest WVU Tech students will meet individually with their student success advisor, register for fall classes, and learn about other steps to prepare for classes in the fall.
+Our newest WVU Tech students will meet individually with their student success advisor, register for fall classes, and learn about other steps to prepare for classes in the fall.
 More info about new student registration

 As a measure of preventing the spread of COVID-19, campus buildings will remain closed to all but critical employees (contact your supervisor to find out if you should be accessing buildings for any reason).
 Effective immediately, all supervisors should maximize the number of employees working from home.